Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting

 If no such orbit exists, then $G-\orig{\indRel^\Struct}$ contains no cycles and we can define an edge-vertex-pair-order~$R$ of~$E$ by Claim~\ref{clm:edge-vertex-pair-order-all} in \IFPC{}.
 Because~$R$ is \IFPC{}-definable,~R is in particular isomorphism-invariant.
 If there is a non-trivial $2$-orbit of $G-\orig{\indRel^\Struct}$, we pick the minimal one to define a non-trivial $1$-orbit of $(\Struct$, $\indRel^\Struct)$ using~$R$ and Claim~\ref{clm:orbit-no-cycle}.

-If that is also not the case, then there is no non-trivial $2$-orbit of $G-\orig{\indRel^\Struct}$, that is, there is a definable total order on the (directed) base edges.
-Together with the edge-vertex-pair-order $R$, we define a total order on all edge-vertex-pairs, which can be extended to a total order on $\StructA$.
-We define the minimal vertex which is not individualized in $\indRel^\Struct$ if it exists.
+If that is also not the case, then all $2$-orbit of $G-\orig{\indRel^\Struct}$ are trivial, that is, there is a definable total order on the (directed) base edges.
+Together with the edge-vertex-pair-order~$R$, we define a total order on all edge-vertex-pairs, which can be extended to a total order on~$\StructA$.
+We define the minimal vertex, which is not individualized in $\indRel^\Struct$, if it exists.
 Otherwise, all vertices are individualized.